 Appreciations and Acknowledgements

-The Board places on record its appreciation for the support andco-operation your Company has been receiving from its suppliers distributors retailersbusiness partners and others associated with it as its trading partners.
-Your Companylooks upon them as partners in its progress and has shared with them the rewards ofgrowth.
-It will be your Company's endeavour to buildand nurture strong links withthe trade based on mutuality of benefits respect for andco-operation with each other consistent with consumer interests.
+The Board places on record its appreciation for the support and co-operation that yourCompany has been receiving from its suppliers distributors retailers and othersassociated with it as its business partners.
+It will be your Company's endeavour to buildand nurture strong links with the trade based on mutuality of benefits respect for andco-operation with each other consistent with consumer interests.
 Your Directors alsotake this opportunity to thank central and state governments as well as governmentagencies banks customers shareholders vendors and other related organisations thathave helped in your Company's progress as partners through their continued support andcooperation.

 | ||For and on behalf of the Board of Directors |

 | ||For Orient Electric Limited |

 |London ||Chandra Kant Birla |